Probate Solicitors Limited - Probate & Estate Administration

 - stocks or shares

-- certain insurance policies
+- certain insurance and pension policies

 - property or land held in their own name or as "tenants in common"